 Information Gaps and Needs

-There is no crisis severity score for the Regional Kashmir conflict due to the lack of available data.
+There is no severity score for the Kashmir Regional crisis due to information gaps.